iamduo/workq/README.md

 ## Supported Features

-* Asyncronous and Syncronous processing
+* Asynchronous and Synchronous processing
 	* Submit a job and grab a result at a later time up to [TTL](#ttl---time-to-live).
 	* Submit a job and wait for the result synchronously ([Gearman](http://gearman.org) style).
 * Adhoc job scheduling at any future UTC time.